Azure/azure-sdk/docs/android/design.md

 - `<service>` is the service name represented as a single word
 - `<feature>` is an optional subpackage to break services into separate components (for example, storage may have `.blob`, `.files`, and `.queues`)

-{% include requirement/MUST id="android-namespaces-prefix" %} start the package with `com.azure.android` to indicate an Azure client library.
+{% include requirement/MUST id="android-namespaces-prefix" %} start the package with `com.azure.android` to indicate an Azure client library for Android.

 {% include requirement/MUST id="android-namespaces-format" %} construct the package name with all lowercase letters (no camel case is allowed), without spaces, hyphens, or underscores.
 For example, Azure Key Vault would be in `com.azure.android.security.keyvault` - note that the two words 'Key' and 'Vault' are brought together to `keyvault`, instead of `keyVault`, `key_vault`, or `key-vault`.
-It may further be shortened if the shortened version is well known in the community.
+It may further be shortened if the shortened version is well-known in the community.
 For example, "Azure Media Analytics" would have a compressed service name of `mediaanalytics`, and "Azure Service Bus" would become `servicebus`.

 {% include requirement/MUST id="android-namespaces-package-name" %} pick a package name that allows the consumer to tie the package to the service being used.
 The package does **NOT** change when the branding of the product changes.
 Avoid the use of marketing names that may change.